 NORTH SALEM, N.Y. -- A North Salem resident and teacher is doing all she can to end breast cancer.

-Barbara Paesano, a teacher in the North Salem school district, will participate in the Avon Walk for Breast Cancer on May 17-18 in Boston.
+Barbara Paesano, a teacher in the North Salem School District, will be participating in the Avon Walk for Breast Cancer on May 17-18 in Boston.
 Paesano is a breast cancer survivor.

 Paesano and her team, Saving Our Sisters, will be walking the equivalent of 1.5 marathons over the two days.
 Each participant is required to raise $1,800, with the money going to research and helping those who have breast cancer.
 Paesano has been participating in the walk for five years.